dawn545/Crystal-growth/README.md

 This project simulates dendritic crystal growth using the Kobayashi model.
 It was initially based on the [jklae/CrystalGrowth](https://github.com/jklae/CrystalGrowth) project, which used DXViewer for rendering.
 I modified it to use FreeGLUT for cross-platform compatibility and improved accessibility.

+I hope this simple project will serve as a helpful tutorial for beginners interested in graphics, specifically those exploring ice crystal growth simulations.
+If you have any suggestions or questions, feel free to share!

 ## Features

 - **Dendritic Crystal Growth Simulation**: Models crystal growth in a 2D grid using the Kobayashi model, incorporating anisotropic material properties and thermal dynamics.